MichaelKaaden/dockerized-app/README.md

 If we'd use Angular's `environment.ts` for this purpose, the value would need to be set at _build time_.
 That's too early.
 So, what we need to do is put the configuration in some file which we'll place in the `assets` folder.
-This way, we can easily overwrite the file when composing the container.
+This way, we can easily overwrite the file when composing the container, i. e. at _runtime_.
 We'll see how to do this in a moment.

 Here's the `src/assets/settings.json` file that we'll use: